 - Too much time elapsed between the root canal therapy and placement of the crown or restoration.

 - The crown or restoration failed to prevent saliva from contaminating the inside of the tooth.

 - Curved or narrow canals were not treated the first time properly.

 - The first treatment failed to detect complicated canals.

 During retreatment, your endodontist will reopen the tooth to access the root canal filling material.
 We will remove this restorative material to enable access to the root canal, clean your canals, and then take another look at the inside of the tooth.
 Once the canals have been cleaned, the doctor will fill and seal them and place a temporary filling in the tooth until the doctor can permanently crown or fill the tooth.

 Contact Lovett Dental Heights to Find the Endodontist You Need

 At Lovett Dental Heights, our board-certified endodontists are experts at successfully treating your abscessed tooth.
 Endodontists are specialist dentists whose additional training focuses on diagnosing and performing procedures inside the tooth.
-The American Association of Endodontists says that fewer than 3 percent of dentists are endodontists.
+The American Association of Endodontists says that fewer than three percent of dentists are endodontists.

 We have endodontists on staff, and we also perform a full range of dental services, making our practice a one-stop-shop.
-Our large dental team performs general and pediatric dentistry, as well as cosmetic dentistry services.
+Our dental team performs general and pediatric dentistry, as well as cosmetic dentistry services.
 We also have specialists in orthodontics, periodontics, and oral surgery.